joelparkerhenderson/ways-of-working/README.md

 Be prepared.
 Be present.
 Be productive.

+Be respectful.
+Be trustable.
+Be truthful.

 [More…](doc/goodness/index.md)

 ### For focus and attention

 Focus is limited so budget it wisely.

+Focus is critical for deep work, so decide on team indicators that mean "do not disturb", then respect them.

 Focus yourself and your team with practices such as [TEAM FOCUS](https://github.com/joelparkerhenderson/team-focus),